What Do Poison Dart Frogs Eat?

 What Do Poison Dart Frogs Eat? - blue poison frog Dendrobates Azureus

-The poison that the frogs release isn’t used for hunting, rather, for protection.
-When a potential predator sees how brightly colored the frogs are, they generally know to stay clear and want nothing to do with the dangerous little animals.
-In fact, the most dangerous of all poison frogs is the golden poison frog.
-A single frog has enough poison to kill ten full-grown men, even though they are only two inches long.
+Poison dart frogs do not use their toxins to subdue prey; instead, their toxins serve as a defense against predators.
+When a potential predator sees how brightly colored the frogs are, they generally steer clear and want nothing to do with the dangerous little animals.
+In fact, the most dangerous of all poison frogs is the golden poison dart frog (Phyllobates terribilis).
+A single golden poison dart frog has enough poison to kill ten full-grown men.

-Poison frogs are common throughout Central and South America.
+Poison dart frogs are common throughout Central and South America.
 Generally, they prefer humid, tropical environments, especially rainforests.
-They are found in Bolivia, Costa Rica, Brazil, Columbia, Ecuador, Venezuela, Suriname, French Guiana, Peru, Panama, Guyana, Nicaragua, and Hawaii (although they aren’t native).
+They are found in Bolivia, Costa Rica, Brazil, Colombia, Ecuador, Venezuela, Suriname, French Guiana, Peru, Panama, Guyana, Nicaragua, and Hawaii (although they aren’t native).

-Anywhere there is moisture and water, poison dart frogs are likely to be present.
-They also love high-altitude tropics, freshwater marshes, lakes, and swamps across most of the South American continent.
+Wherever there is moisture and water, poison dart frogs are likely to be present.
+They also inhabit high-altitude tropics, freshwater marshes, lakes, and swamps across much of the South American continent.

-They generally live on the ground but are occasionally known to live in trees and can be found up to 30 feet high (depending on the species).
+They generally live on the ground but may also inhabit trees and can be found up to 30 feet high, depending on the species.

 What Do Poison Dart Frogs Eat? - Yellow Poison Dart Frog on a leaf

-Poison frogs get their toxin from alkaline-rich insects in their diet.
+Poison dart frogs get their toxins from alkaloid-rich insects in their diet.

 What Do Poison Dart Frogs Eat - yellow-banded dart frog